federicoandreis/uoe_teaching_interview/README.md

 - closed captions (SRT)
 - transcript (TXT).

+WCAG Level AAA pass.
+The recording was realised using OBS 26.1.1 (link) and YYYY.
 This material is released under XX XX X.X.